Past Awardees

 Jennifer S. Ferris

-- Associate Research Scientist in the Department of Medicine at CUMC
+- Associate Research Scientist in the Department of Medicine at CUIMC

 Project: The role of polygenic risk scores in ovarian cancer survival